DallasMorningNews/awesome-news-hacks/README.md

 # awesome-hacks
-List of small open source codebases by journalists for journalists for [Inaugural Hack Swap](http://ire.org/events-and-training/event/2702/2988/) session at NICAR 2017.
+List of small open source code projects by journalists for journalists for [Inaugural Hack Swap](http://ire.org/events-and-training/event/2702/2988/) session at NICAR 2017.

 Saturday, May 4, 2017, 2:15 - 3:15 p.m.